Coconut Cake

 Coconut Cake Recipe

-This coconut cake is light and fluffy in texture but rich in coconut flavor.
-It's a simple recipe that requires no eggs and very little prep work to get in the oven.
+My coconut cake is moist and fluffy in texture and rich in coconut flavor.
+It's a simple recipe that requires no eggs and very little prep work.

 Prep: 5 minutes